What is Black Opal?

 - Most Opals consist of spheres of hydrated Silica less than 0.00025 mm in diameter.
 But precious Opals consist of larger silica spheres, which arrange in an orderly pattern creating spaces between the spheres.

 - An irregularly stacked, non-uniform in size opal, with no-show of colour, is called potch.
 This form of Opal is most often made up of silica spheres as tiny as 0.0001 mm in diameter.
-These spheres of hydrated Silica are way too small for light to diffract.
+These hydrated Silica spheres are way too small for light to diffract.
 Potch is a common Opal and the nucleus for precious opal to form.